Cwarcup/personal-blog/data/blog/algo/chunk.md

 ---
-title: Test Data Structure
+title: Chunked Arrays - JavaScript Algorithms
-date: '2022-04-20'
+date: '2022-05-03'
-tags: ['markdown', 'code', 'features']
+tags: ['Chunk', 'algorithms']
 draft: false
-summary: test from data/blog/1-data-structures-overview.md
+summary: Returning a chunk of data with a given size
 ---

-# Chunk

 Directions: Given an array and **chunk size**, divide the array into many subarrays where each subarray is of length size.